Niagara to Toronto: Vineyards vistas to downtown views

 Festivals and celebrations

-The largest Pride event in Canada celebrating the 2SLGBTQI+ community (June 30.
-2024).
+The largest Pride event in Canada, celebrating the 2SLGBTQI+ community for a full month, culminating in a festive parade (June 1–30, 2025).

-An epic event showcasing the best of Caribbean culture, music and food (August 1–5, 2024).
+An epic event showcasing the best of Caribbean culture, music and food (July 31–August 4, 2025).

 Local favourites to start your day, whether that’s breakfast or brunch, include Café Boulud in Yorkville, Union on Ossington, Bonjour Brioche Bakery and Café and Lady Marmalade in Toronto’s east end.